AMERICAS ICE FISHING TOURNAMENT RULES

 Close the fish’s mouth.
 The nose should touch the bump of the measuring board (the belly is facing you).
 The measurement photo needs to include the entire fish on the board.

-If the fish tail is touching the graduation line on the board then that is the exact measurement.
-If the tail crosses a graduation line, round up ¼”.
+If the fish tail is touching or crosses the graduation line on the board then that measurement is rounded up to the next ¼” graduation.

 Extra Large fish that exceed the length of a bump board or small fish that don’t reach the beginning of the graduation lines on the commercially-produced bump board should show a measuring tape that begins at the tip of the fish’s nose bumped against a hard stop (like a wall or a cooler) and the tail pushed down to the tape measure.
 A video showing the length from tip to tail is required.
 Tape measure should be on the ground.

 2.8 Each contestant may register as many fish as the contestant wants, but only the highest points fish (as defined in rule 3.4) per contestant will be entered to qualify for a contest prize.